manuelbarzi/not-mongoose/README.md

 ;(async () => {
     try {
-        await mongoloose.connect() // if you want to locate database in a different folder just pass a folder path here (ex: mongoloose.connect('path-to-my-database-folder')
+        await mongoose.connect() // if you want to locate database in a different folder just pass a folder path here (ex: mongoose.connect('path-to-my-database-folder')

         const user = new User({ username: 'peter', password: '123', date: new Date })